adrianmihalko/ch340g-ch34g-ch34x-mac-os-x-driver/README.md

 ## Installation

-*  Unplug any CH34* devices.
+1. Unplug any CH34* devices.
-*  Unload the old drivers if running:
+1. Unload the old drivers if running:
     * `sudo kextunload /Library/Extensions/usbserial.kext`
     * `sudo kextunload /System/Library/Extensions/usb.kext`
-*  Remove the old driver by issuing one of the following commands (depending on your installation):
+1. Remove the old driver by issuing one of the following commands (depending on your installation):
     * `sudo rm -rf /System/Library/Extensions/usb.kext`
     * `sudo rm -rf /Library/Extensions/usbserial.kext`
-*  Double-click on the `CH34x_Install_V1.3.pkg` file and install (no need to reboot)
+1. Double-click on the `CH34x_Install_V1.5.pkg` file and install (no need to reboot)
-*  Instead of rebooting, you can force quit Installer after it completes.
+1. Instead of rebooting, you can force quit Installer after it completes.
-*  Load the new driver:
+1. Load the new driver:
     * `sudo kextload /Library/Extensions/usbserial.kext`
-*  Plug in your device.
+1. Plug in your device.
 It should now be listed under the `/dev` directory.
 Examples:
     * `/dev/cu.wchusbserial1410`
-  * `/dev/cu.wchusbserial1420`
+    * `/dev/tty.wchusbserial14210` (driver version 1.5)

 ## Installation with Homebrew-Cask